-The New Zealand Transport Agency (NZTA) will celebrate the start of construction on the two-year project at an event this Friday (17 September), along with local iwi Ngati Rehia and Ngapuhi and guests ncluding Mayor Wayne Brown, project partners, neighbours and the local business community.
+The NZ Transport Agency will celebrate the start of construction on the two-year project at an event this Friday (17 September), along with local iwi Ngati Rehia and Ngapuhi and guests ncluding Mayor Wayne Brown, project partners, neighbours and the local business community.

 NZTA Regional Director Wayne McDonald explains the benefits of the project: "Some 1.7km of winding road with sharp corners and steep gradients will be realigned to improve safety and travel times.
 Two right turn bays and a heavy vehicle pull-over area on the northbound uphill section will be created.
 Widened, sealed shoulders will create more distance between cyclists and vehicles providing a more comfortable drive for all road users."